GraspCoT: Integrating Physical Property Reasoning for 6-DoF Grasping under Flexible Language Instructions: Abstract

 \section{Abstract}

 Flexible instruction-guided 6-DoF grasping is a significant yet challenging task for real-world robotic systems.
 Existing methods utilize the contextual understanding capabilities of the large language models (LLMs) to establish mappings between expressions and targets, allowing robots to comprehend users' intentions in the instructions.
 However, the LLM's knowledge about objects' physical properties remains underexplored despite its tight relevance to grasping.
 In this work, we propose \systemname, a 6-DoF grasp detection framework that integrates a Chain-of-Thought (CoT) reasoning mechanism oriented to physical properties, guided by auxiliary question-answering (QA) tasks.
 Particularly, we design a set of QA templates to enable hierarchical reasoning that includes three stages: target parsing, physical property analysis, and grasp action selection.
 Moreover, \systemname presents a unified multimodal LLM architecture, which encodes multi-view observations of 3D scenes into 3D-aware visual tokens, and then jointly embeds these visual tokens with CoT-derived textual tokens within LLMs to generate grasp pose predictions.
 Furthermore, we present \datasetname, a large-scale benchmark that fills the gap in public datasets for multi-object grasp detection under diverse and indirect verbal commands.
 Extensive experiments on \datasetname demonstrate the superiority of our method, with additional validation in real-world robotic applications confirming its practicality.
-Codes and data will be released.
+The code is available at \href{https://github.com/cxmomo/GraspCoT}{https://github.com/cxmomo/GraspCoT}.